 I hope that you enjoy this yummy blueberry muffin cake!
 It really would make for the perfect back-to-school breakfast or after-school snack to get you through all of the homework and projects!

-For other yummy muffin recipes, check these out!
+For other yummy muffin and breakfast recipes, check these out!

 As always, be sure to tag me in your photos on Instagram if you make my recipe or use #bucketsofyum in your photos!
 I love to see what you are baking.